lukacspapp/SEI-Project-3/README.md

   }, [])
   ```

- Once the data is returned I am using <code>.filter</code> array method to return information about the first for items for the carousel.
+ Once the data is returned I am using <code>.filter</code> array method to return information about the first items for the carousel.
 ```
 {nftData.filter((_item, index) => index < 4).map((product, index) => {
                       return (